Right Choice, Wrong Reasons: Wyoming Women Win the Right to Vote

 Thanks to an uneducated Virginian who had no use for black people, Wyoming Territory became the first government in the world to guarantee women the right to vote.
 No one person could have done such a thing by himself, of course.
 A territorial legislature, made up entirely of men, had to be persuaded that votes for women were a good idea.

 The most interesting of all those men may have been the one who introduced the bill.
 He was a saloonkeeper from South Pass City, a frontier mining town nearly as big as Cheyenne at the time.
 William Bright never went to school.
 Somewhere along the way, he learned to read, write, and do math, though when he was an adult he could never remember quite where or when that was.
 He grew up in Virginia, a southern state, but served in the Union Army all through the Civil War.

-After the war, he and his wife, Julia, 21 years younger than he was, moved to Salt Lake City.
+After the war, he and his wife, Julia, 13 or 14 years younger than he was, moved to Salt Lake City.
 Gold was discovered in 1867 near where the old Oregon Trail crossed South Pass, and a gold rush started.
 William Bright moved to South Pass City that summer, hoping, like everyone else in town, to strike it rich.

 He staked a lot of mining claims, and then made good money selling the claims as more and more miners flocked to the gullies and gulches around South Pass.
 In the spring of 1868, Julia Bright and their baby son, William Jr. moved from Salt Lake City to join the boy’s father.